ChiaLunLiu/K-means/README.md

 K-means
 =======

-GUI K-means written in python
+GUI K-means written in python.
+The program has an animation of how K-means works.

 Point : the number of sample points